Jack Zivic

-John A. Zivic (June 23, 1903 - May 22, 1973) was an American boxer who competed in the featherweight class in the 1920 Summer Olympics in Antwerp.
+John A. "Jack" Zivic (June 23, 1903 - May 22, 1973) was an American boxer who competed in the featherweight class in the 1920 Summer Olympics in Antwerp.
 He was a serious contender for the world lightweight championship in 1924, but was defeated by reigning junior lightweight champion Jack Bernstein in an elimination tournament.
-He had a solid punch and was known for his left hook.
+He had solid skills despite scoring only 12 knockouts in 70 professional fights, and was known for his left hook.

 Early life

 He was born to a family of Croatian heritage, on June 23, 1903 in Pittsburgh, Pennsylvania and was the second oldest of five boys.
 At 14, Jack quit school to work as an electrician's helper in a Pittsburgh mill for three dollars a day, an attractive sum in that era.
 His older brother Peter, and younger brothers Fritzie, and Eddie, were also accomplished boxers.
 Fritzie took the world welterweight championship in 1940.
 Brother Joe boxed as an amateur, but worked for more of his life as a sports official.